andreasvirkus/website/content/docs/_index.md

 title: Résumé
 ---

-# Introduction
+## Introduction

-I am a 27-year-old guy who hails from Estonia and currently works in Skype as a service engineer for the Availability & Tools team.
-My day-to-day revolves around creating tooling in Bash, PowerShell and Python to help us reduce toil and increase productivity.
+I am a 27-year-old guy who hails from Estonia and currently works in RangeForce as a DevSecOps engineer for the Infrastructure team.
+My day-to-day revolves around Azure, PowerShell, and automation.

 Documenting everything I can is something I thoroughly enjoy as I believe it will make life easier down the road, and it has already paid dividends many times over!
 Who knew having things written down would save your bacon...